cosimoNigro/agnpy/docs/index.rst

 Implementation
 ..............
-`agnpy` focuses on the numerical computation of the photon spectra produced by leptonic radiative processes in jetted Active Galactic Nuclei (AGN).
 The numerical operations are delegated to `numpy arrays <https://numpy.org>`_, all the physical quantities computed are casted as `astropy Quantities <https://docs.astropy.org/en/stable/units/>`_.

 License